Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 Check out your GitHub page and you should see your new badge!

-Reape this again for the vserion.
+Repeat this again for the version.
 Try this on your own.
 Get the npm version number.

 ### Update your npm package page

-After your happy with your GitHub README update your work on npm.
+After your happy with your, GitHub README update your work on npm.

 Update the version number of your package.
 Is this a MAJOR?
 MINOR? or PATCH?